-An STSM is an individual research visit across an international border, lasting a minimum of five days, and enabling the participant to gain and share knowledge.
+An STSM is an individual research visit across an international border, enabling the participant to gain and share knowledge.
 We are looking for people who know about language but not so much about technology, and vice versa, and who want to gain and share knowledge across those academic boundaries.

 The STSM is a networking tool offered by COST, aimed at supporting individual mobility, strengthening existing networks and fostering collaboration between COST Action Participants.
-Learn more about STSM here: https://www.cost.eu/cost-actions/cost-actions-networking-tools/
+Learn more about STSMs here: https://www.cost.eu/cost-actions/cost-actions-networking-tools/

-Financial support is limited to cover travel and accommodation and meal expenses and is paid in the form of a Grant after the submission of a STSM report (50% pre-grant is possible for Inclusiveness Target Countries).
+Financial support is limited to cover travel and accommodation and meal expenses, and is paid in the form of a Grant after the submission of an STSM report (50% pre-grant is possible).

 Further LITHME-specific criteria

-LITHME is a very broad network, involving many subdisciplinary areas of linguistics.
+LITHME is a very broad network, involving many subdisciplinary areas.
 The best STSMs will work towards the major goals of LITHME, to prepare linguistics for the human-machine era, and to inform technology specialists with insights from linguistics.